andreasabel/inCode/entry/purely-functional-typed-models.md

-As a big picture, I really believe that a purely functional typed approach to differentiable programming is *the* way to move forward in the future for models like artificial neural networks -- and that one day, object-oriented and imperative approaches will seem quaint.
+As a big picture, I really believe that a purely functional typed approach to differentiable programming is *the* way to move forward in the future for models like artificial neural networks.
+In this light, the drawbacks of object-oriented and imperative approaches becomes very apparent.

 I'm not the first person to attempt to build a conceptual framework for these types of models in a purely functional typed sense -- [Christopher Olah's famous